linda-mccall/mtg-card-search/doc/architecture/decisions/0003-implement-front-end-use-react-native copy.md

 ## Consequences

-None, development may be slow because the only developer on the project is back-end focused developer.
+None, development may be slow because the only developer on the project is back-end focused developer who is learning frontend on the fly.